Georgia State Route 45: Colquitt truck route

 State Route 45 Truck (SR 45 Truck) is a 0.5 mi truck route that exists entirely within the central part of Miller County.
 Its route travels totally within the city limits of Colquitt.
 It is concurrent with SR 91 Truck for nearly its entire length.

 It begins at an intersection with US 27/SR 1/SR 45/SR 91 (West Crawford Street) in the central part of the city, at a point where SR 45 and SR 91 end a concurrency with US 27/SR 1.
 This intersection is also the southern terminus of SR 91 Truck, which begins a concurrency with SR 45 Truck.
 US 27/SR 1/SR 45 Truck/SR 91 Truck travels to the southeast and curves to the east.
 They intersect the southern terminus of SR 45 Conn.
 (South First Street).
 The concurrency curves again to the southeast and intersect the southern terminus of SR 91 Spur, where the truck routes leave US 27/SR 1.
 SR 45 Truck/SR 91 Spur/SR 91 Truck travels to the northeast and curves to a nearly due north direction.
 At an intersection with SR 91 (Main Street), SR 91 Spur and SR 91 Truck end, while SR 45 Truck turns left onto SR 91.
 The two highway travel to the west for five blocks, to an intersection with SR 45, which is on the northeast corner of the Miller County Courthouse.
-Here, SR 45 ends, while SR 45 and SR 91 travel around the courthouse on one way streets.
+Here, SR 45 Truck ends, while SR 45 and SR 91 travel around the courthouse on one way streets.

 SR 45 Truck is not part of the National Highway System, a system of roadways important to the nation's economy, defense, and mobility.